Category Archive : marriage counselor shivani misri sadhoo

 Has your partner left you confused lately?
 Do you feel unloved or unwanted?
 Have you stopped listening to each other?
 Do you keep arguing over petty issues?
 Stop burying your head in the sand and pretending that everything is alright.

 It is an alarming time that you address these issues.
-Let us find out the ways to deal with a rough patch in your relationship as suggested by Delhi’s top marriage counsellor Shivani Misri Sadhoo.
+Let us find out the ways to deal with a rough patch in your relationship as suggested by Delhi’s top marriage counselor Shivani Misri Sadhoo.

 Walking down memory lane: Remembering the good old days can bring back that spark in your relationship.
 Flipping through the pages of an old album or scrolling through your social media photos can add positivity to your relationship.